EstherSchiff/EstherSchiff/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Python projects.
+- 🔭 I’m currently working on a degree in Computer Science.
-- 🌱 I’m currently learning Computer Science.
+- ⚡ I'm learning C#, Python, and more!

 ***I have experience in:***